akitectio/akitect.io/content/courses/ubuntu-basics-using-virtualbox/lesson-5-basic-linux-commands-on-ubuntu/index.en.md

 license: <a rel="license external nofollow noopener noreffer" href="https://creativecommons.org/licenses/by-nc/4.0/" target="_blank">CC BY-NC 4.0</a>
 series: [ubuntu-basics-using-virtualbox]
 tags: [ubuntu-server, virtualbox]
-title: Lesson 6 - Basic Linux Commands
+title: Lesson 6 - Basic Linux Commands on Ubuntu
 description: Learn how to use basic Linux commands to manage your system and interact with the operating system, including navigating directories, managing files and directories, and viewing and editing files.
 date: 2024-06-28T19:24:30.000Z
 weight: 5